zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 %% date: 2016-08-15
 %% desc: The show off and the explanation of Perl 6 errors.

-If you're following tech stuff, you probably know by know about the folks at Rust land working on [some totally awesome error reporting capabilities](https://internals.rust-lang.org/t/new-error-format/3438).
+If you're following tech stuff, you probably know by now about the folks at Rust land working on [some totally awesome error reporting capabilities](https://internals.rust-lang.org/t/new-error-format/3438).
 Since Perl 6 is also known for it's Awesome Errors,